Escherbach/Seq-Roadmap/README.md

 pandemic.</p>
 <p>MGS has demonstrated the potential to become such a near-universal
 diagnostic <span class="citation"
-data-cites="Chiu2019 schlaberg_viral_2017 Zinter2019 Charalampous2019"></span>
+data-cites="Chiu2019 schlaberg_viral_2017 Zinter2019 Charalampous2019">(Chiu
-and is already saving lives by informing clinical decisions for a variety of symptoms and sample types <span class="citation" data-cites="edgeworth2023respiratory"></span>.
-However, it is not yet ready for prime time: complex workflows and high costs prevent widespread adoption <span class="citation" data-cites="Chiu2019"></span>.
+and Miller 2019; Schlaberg et al. 2017; Zinter et al. 2019; Charalampous et al. 2019)</span> and is already saving lives by informing clinical decisions for a variety of symptoms and sample types <span class="citation" data-cites="edgeworth2023respiratory">(Edgeworth 2023)</span>.
+However, it is not yet ready for prime time: complex workflows and high costs prevent widespread adoption <span class="citation" data-cites="Chiu2019">(Chiu and Miller 2019)</span>.
 As a result, MGS has had a limited impact on the management of the pandemic at the point of care.
 Therefore, regardless of their value for public health, sequencing-based assays have to become comparable with the standard of care to be considered a viable alternative.</p>
 <p>While isothermal amplification methods and other new modalities
 gained in use during COVID-19, assays based on the <span data-acronym-label="qPCR" data-acronym-form="singular+short">qPCR</span>
 were by far the most widely used molecular diagnostic.
-Currently, qPCR is considered the gold standard for the detection of respiratory pathogens, offering high sensitivity, specificity, and a rapid turnaround time <span class="citation" data-cites="WHO2011"></span>.
+Currently, qPCR is considered the gold standard for the detection of respiratory pathogens, offering high sensitivity, specificity, and a rapid turnaround time <span class="citation" data-cites="WHO2011">(World Health Organization 2011)</span>.
 In this paper, we use qPCR as a benchmark and outline the specifications for a clinical MGS device for viral respiratory infection diagnostics.
 Having outlined these specifications, we discuss the most promising candidate technologies that may meet these requirements.</p>
 <h1 class="unnumbered"
 id="motivation-pandemic-early-detection">Motivation: pandemic early
 detection</h1>